treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=other-countries>Where can I find a comparison between Slovenia and other countries?</summary>
+  <summary id=other-countries>Where can I find a comparison between North Macedonia and other countries?</summary>

 You can find [a comparison graph](/en/stats#countries-chart) at the very bottom of the dashboard.
-The graph displays a comparison between Slovenia and different clusters of countries in relation to the *number of deaths* caused by COVID-19 *per million inhabitants*.
+The graph displays a comparison between North Macedonia and different clusters of countries in relation to the *number of deaths* caused by COVID-19 *per million inhabitants*.
-The clusters of countries that are compared to Slovenia are as follows:
+The clusters of countries that are compared to North Macedonia are as follows:
 -   Neighboring countries (excluding Italy)
 -   Critical countries (EU)
 -   Critical countries (global)